Industry News

 • When OTT viewers own a second screen, 65% of them will look up product information on the other screen whilst watching content on their main screen.
 (Video Advertising Bureau)

-• The average revenue per user (ARPU) for OTT video advertising is expected to hit $52.25 by 2025, an increase of 72% over five years.
+• The average revenue per user (ARPU) for OTT video advertising is expected to hit US$12.18 in 2024.
 (Statista)

-• The total digital video advertising spending in the US is expected to increase to $250 billion by 2023. (eMarketer)
+• The total digital video advertising spending in the US is expected to increase to $112.77 billion by 2028.
+(Statista)

 OTT streaming services statistics